Smart businesses know that people, especially millennials and Gen Z, are increasingly concerned about the environment.

 One Indonesian company has found a way to create packaging that you can eat.
 Evoware is food packaging made from seaweed that is nutritious if you eat it, and biodegrades if you opt to throw it out.

 Puma spent months finding a way to repurpose their shoeboxes.
-They wound up eliminating the box altogether and created the “clever little bag” in its place.
+They ended up eliminating the box and creating the “clever little bag” in its place.

 Their shoes now come in a bag that can be reused many times after its life as a shoe container is over.